 Whether you’re popping down the road for an impromptu visit to your neighbourhood fave, or heading somewhere schmick for a special occasion, Perth is filled with great restaurants for any occasion.

-We’ve pored through the archives, recommendations and long-time favourites to bring you a comprehensive guide to the very best restaurants in Perth.
+We’ve pored through the archives, recommendations and long-time favourites to bring you a comprehensive guide to 50 of the very best restaurants in Perth, organised by:

 Authentic Bites Dumpling House